Scoliosis

 Treatment is long-term and often lasts through the rest of the child’s growth cycle.

 • Electrical stimulation.
-Electrical stimulation may be used as an alternative to bracing for the child with a mild to moderate curvature; treatment occurs at night when the child is asleep, electrodes are applied to the skin;the leads are placed to stimulate muscles on the convex side of the curvature to contract as impulses are transmitted; this cause the spine to straighten.
+Electrical stimulation may be used as an alternative to bracing for a child with a mild to moderate curvature; treatment occurs at night when the child is asleep, electrodes are applied to the skin; the leads are placed to stimulate muscles on the convex side of the curvature to contract as impulses are transmitted; this cause the spine to straighten.

 • Braces.
 The Boston brace or the TLSO brace is more commonly used to treat scoliosis; the brace should be worn constantly, except during bathing and swimming; its fit is monitored closely; it is worn over a T-shirt or undershirt to protect the skin.